 Be a Part of The Team

-The New England Folk Festival Association works year-round not just on Festival planning, but also on a weekly contra dance, a monthly on-line concert series, The Ralph Page Legacy Weekend, and a grants program.
-Contact Janet Yeracaris (President AT neffa DOT org) if you are interested in getting involved.
+The New England Folk Festival Association works year-round not just on Festival planning, but also on a weekly contra dance, a monthly on-line concert series, the Ralph Page Legacy Weekend, and a grants program.
+Contact the NEFFA president (president AT neffa DOT org) if you are interested in getting involved.